 Being Named as an Estate Trustee

-Being named in a will as estate trustee is not necessarily an honor or a blessing.
+Being named in a will as estate trustee is not necessarily an honour or a blessing.
 It means that the deceased thought highly of you as someone they would trust to handle their affairs after they die, however the tasks expected of an estate trustee do not come lightly and without their own burdens.
-It is important to note that if you are named as an estate trustee in a person???s will, you can refuse to act in such capacity, leaving the backup person named in the will to act instead.
+It is important to note that if you are named as an estate trustee in a person’s will, you can refuse to act in such capacity, leaving the backup person named in the will to act instead.
 If no alternative estate trustee was named, then interested parties can apply to the court to have their name submitted for consideration and they can become a court-appointed estate trustee.
 Simply because the deceased named you to be their estate trustee does not seal your fate to comply.

 General Duties and Acting as an Estate Trustee

-A broad overview of responsibilities of an estate trustee include making funeral arrangements, filing and paying taxes, applying for probate, reconciling debts, passing accounts, and finally distributing the assets of the estate.??
-If you choose to go forward with the appointed position and act as estate trustee, it???s important to know what you are getting yourself into.
-The estate trustee has a legal obligation to administer the deceased???s will as closely as possible.
+A broad overview of responsibilities of an estate trustee include making funeral arrangements, filing and paying taxes, applying for probate, reconciling debts, passing accounts, and finally distributing the assets of the estate.
+If you choose to go forward with the appointed position and act as estate trustee, it’s important to know what you are getting yourself into.
+The estate trustee has a legal obligation to administer the deceased’s will as closely as possible.
 For instance, if the deceased has named a beneficiary that is seemingly difficult to find such as an estranged friend or a non-existent charity, the estate trustee must show to the court what steps they have taken to locate the named beneficiary, and if unsuccessful explain in full detail why.
 They cannot simply brush it off as too difficult a task and ignore the bequest.

 Liquidating the Estate